micmejia/bible-dump/NKJV/1 Kings/1 Kgs 1.md

 But Zadok the priest, Benaiah the son of Jehoiada, Nathan the prophet, Shimei, Rei, and the mighty men who _belonged_ to David were not with Adonijah.

 ###### 9
-And Adonijah sacrificed sheep and oxen and fattened cattle by the stone of [^f]Zoheleth, which _is_ by En Rogel;[^g] he also invited all his brothers, the king's sons, and all the men of Judah, the king's servants.
+And Adonijah sacrificed sheep and oxen and fattened cattle by the stone of Zoheleth, which _is_ by En Rogel; he also invited all his brothers, the king's sons, and all the men of Judah, the king's servants.

 ###### 10
 But he did not invite Nathan the prophet, Benaiah, the mighty men, or Solomon his brother.